mit-rss/localization/README.md

 This section describes the grading scheme for Lab 5, while the instructions to get started on the lab at available in the [instructions notebook](README.ipynb).
 The deliverables for this lab consist of five parts (two of which are optional) for a total of 10 points with 2 possible extra credit points.
 Parts A and E must be submitted individually, while the rest are teamwork.
 There will also be a report and briefing for this lab, and each teammate must submit the [team member assessment form](https://forms.gle/5NEPu4AFvtLoBeeTA). *Note that part A is due sooner than the others, to encourage getting an early start on it - see the deliverables table at the top of this handout for all deadlines.*

 Parts A, B, and C are required and will be graded out of 10 points.
 Parts D and E are optional and 2 extra credit points are possible for a maximum grade of 12/10 points with extra credit.
 This grade out of 10 points is then combined with the report and briefing grades (each also out of 10 points - same rubrics used as in the previous labs for [reports](https://docs.google.com/document/d/1GEx4MSiYd0UGvjGgqCrxySurAWu84bvs/edit?usp=sharing&ouid=118318728245025819045&rtpof=true&sd=true) and [briefings](https://docs.google.com/document/d/1BEZg6W2ufm5WDVmzpqChwKZUcvrCrgCz/edit?usp=sharing&ouid=118318728245025819045&rtpof=true&sd=true)).
-The grades will be weighted according to the table below for an overall lab grade out of 10 points. *Note that due to the individual nature of parts A and E, overall lab grades may differ across teammates.*
+The grades will be weighted according to the table below for an overall lab grade out of 10 points. *Note that due to the individual nature of parts A and D, overall lab grades may differ across teammates.*

 | Deliverable Grade | Weighting              |
 |---------------|----------------------------------------------------------------------------|